We are two Church of England schools offering education to all children.

 We are two small, successful schools where each individual is valued and given opportunities to grow and develop.

-Charsfield and Dennington CEVCP Schools were officially federated in September 2014.
+Charsfield and Dennington CEP Schools were officially federated in September 2014.

 Click here to see how we celebrated this landmark moment for our schools.

-The partnership first came into being 3 or 4 years ago when the Dennington Head Teacher left and Val Jones was asked to step in as she had experience of leading a similar sized primary school.
-When Dennington was unable to replace the Head on a permanent basis, a formal partnership between both schools came into being.
+The partnership first came into being when the Dennington Head Teacher left and Charsfield's the Head was asked to step in as she had experience of leading a similar sized primary school.
+When Dennington was unable to replace the Head on a permanent basis, a formal partnership between both schools was established.

-Both staff and pupils are benefiting from the partnership.
+Both staff and pupils have since benefitted from the partnership.
 Staff can collaborate, share ideas and expertise as well as work together.
 Friendships have been built between staff and pupils in both schools.
 Year 6 pupils moving on to high school will immediately have a bigger pool of friends (Thomas Mills High School in Framlingham is the catchment school for both Charsfield and Dennington).

 The purpose of this short overview is to outline the school’s vision and direction.
 The reason this is being shared with parents is that we feel it will help you better understand why we do the things we do and why, and on occasions, we may ask for your help.